mtgjson/mtgjson-website/CONTRIBUTING.md

 - Frontmatter is written in JSON (with strings).
 - Markdown is written to a high-level of specification and should not be manipulated.
 - Vue components are imported by placing them in a Markdown file.
-- Plugins are provided by the VuePress community and can add syntactical sugar to rendering elements, such as Table of Contents.
+- Plugins are provided by the VitePress community and can add syntactical sugar to rendering elements, such as Table of Contents.

 ### Using Frontmatter

 Frontmatter is configuration that begins each markdown file to define meta data for that "route".
 Such configuration is HTML Head data, Vue component data and state, and Plugin configuration.

-You can also change configuration of VuePress by overwriting variables within the front matter, such a title, description, etc.
+You can also change configuration of VitePress by overwriting variables within the frontmatter, such a title, description, etc.

 > Remember: Frontmatter goes at the top of any Markdown file.